RocketPy-Team/RocketPy/docs/user/motors/liquidmotor.rst

 .. jupyter-execute::

   from math import exp
-  from rocketpy.motors import CylindricalTank, Fluid, LiquidMotor from rocketpy.motors.Tank import MassFlowRateBasedTank
+  from rocketpy import Fluid, LiquidMotor, CylindricalTank, MassFlowRateBasedTank

 Then we must first define the tanks: